Grief Hacks: Lists and Little Journals

-- You may experience emotions you’ve never felt before and which you aren’t sure how to handle
+- You may experience emotions you’ve never felt before and that you aren’t sure how to handle.

 A mood journal can prove a helpful tool for people who want to gain further understanding and better control of their emotions.
-A mood journal can be especially helpful in identifying grief triggers and gaining better understanding of your grief waves.
+A mood journal can help you identify grief triggers and gain a better understanding of your grief waves.
 Keeping a mood journal is simple and you can do it on paper, on your computer, or on your phone.
-Try and journal your moods regularly (daily) and not just when you’re feeling bad; by doing this you can literally see when you’re starting to have more good days than bad.
+Try and journal your moods regularly (daily) and not just when you’re feeling bad.
+By doing this, you can literally see when you’re starting to have more good days than bad.
 A few things you may want to record include:

 - The date and time

 - Your mood